phil-rice/Phils-Blog/_posts/2015-10-24-Scala-Builders.markdown

   }
 }
 {% endhighlight %}
-We can try out this new code
+We can try out this new code.
 {% highlight scala %}
   def main(args: Array[String]): Unit = {
     val l = new LongArrayAndLength(100)